arnolddustin/AdventOfCode2016/README.md

 ### Day 24
 - [Unit tests](dotnet/day24/Day24Tests.cs)
-- Examples and Part 1 complete
+- Examples, Part 1, and Part 2 complete
 - Part 1 approach:
   - Use breadth-first search to find shortest routes between all targets
   - Use breadth-first search to find shortest path along those routes inclusive of all targets
+- Part 2 uses Part 1, then adds the length of the shortest path back home

 ### Day 23
 - [Unit tests](dotnet/day22/Day22Tests.cs)